sous-chefs/users/README.md

 - `id`: _String_ specifies the username, as well as the data bag object id.
 - `password`: _String_ specifies the user's password.
 - `ssh_keys`: _Array_ an array of authorized keys that will be managed by Chef to the user's home directory in `$HOME/.ssh/authorized_keys`.
-A key can include an `https` endpoint that returns a line seperated list of keys such as `https://github.com/$GITHUB_USERNAME.keys` this will retrieve all the keys and add it to the array and can be used with static keys as well as dynamic ones.
+A key can include an `https` endpoint that returns a line separated list of keys such as `https://github.com/$GITHUB_USERNAME.keys` this will retrieve all the keys and add it to the array and can be used with static keys as well as dynamic ones.
 - `groups`: _Array_ an array of groups that the user will be added to
 - `uid`: _Integer_ a unique identifier for the user
 - `shell`: _String_ the user's shell
 - `comment`:_String_ the [GECOS field](https://en.wikipedia.org/wiki/Gecos_field), generally the User's full name.

-Other potential fields:
+Other potential fields (optional):

 - `home`: _String_ User's home directory.
 If not assigned, will be set based on platform and username.
 - `action`: _String_ Supported actions are one's supported by the [user](https://docs.chef.io/resource_user.html#actions) resource.
 If not specified, the default action is `create`.
 - `ssh_private_key`: _String_ manages user's private key generally ~/.ssh/id_*
 - `ssh_public_key`: _String_ manages user's public key generally ~/.ssh/id_*.pub
+- `authorized_keys_file`:_String_ a nonstandard location for the authorized_keys file

 ## Resources Overview